-If you're planning on using internet sources, such as social media, websites, forums, chatrooms, online games, and LISTSERVs, you'll want to know if the source is public or private.
-You'll also need to be aware if your research is active or passive.
-Regardless, it's important to make sure that the research you're planning on doing is allowed by the site's Terms of Service, Policies, or Terms of Access (see Getting Site Permission).
+When planning on using internet sources, such as social media, websites, forums, chatrooms, online games, and LISTSERVs, you'll want to know if the source is public or private and if your research is active or passive.
+It's also important to make sure your research is allowed by the site's Terms of Service, Policies, or Terms of Access (see Getting Site Permission).
+Review SOP Special Topic XXX.
+Use of Social Media and other Internet Resources for in-depth guidance on online research.

-Public vs. Private Online Sites

-Private Public How to Identify May have restricted access or sign-ins; may have higher expectation of privacy Generally freely accessible and have limited expectation of privacy but check the site culture!
-Guidelines For Research Follow the terms of service Check permissions Get permission from site administrator Acquire consent from your participants Follow the terms of service De-identify participant data (paraphrase, no direct quotes, no screen prints, and no names, screennames, monikers, avatars, etc.) If identification is necessary, explain why

-Active vs. Passive Research

-Active Research Passive Research How to Identify Generally involves things like engaging the community or manipulating the environment Generally more observational and does not involve interacting with the community or environment Guidelines When Applying to IRB Clearly indicate consent procedure Explain how you will handle privacy/ confidentiality issues Ensure permission is granted by administrators or website Terms of Service Indicate potential interaction with vulnerable populations Indicate any potential increases to harm or risk Mitigate confidentiality/anonymity risks Check and explain the expectation of privacy Ensure the site is public and has no expectation of privacy If using a private site, get permission first Explain measures to protect anonymity and confidentiality of human subjects If using automated data collection techniques, make sure they are allowed by the site's terms of access and explain how and why they'll be used
+Public vs. Private Online Sites Private Public How to Identify May have restricted access or sign-ins; may have higher expectation of privacy Generally freely accessible and have limited expectation of privacy but check the site culture!
+Guidelines For Research Check permissions Get permission from site administrator Active vs. Passive Research Active Research Passive Research How to Identify Generally involves things like engaging the community or manipulating the environment Generally more observational and does not involve interacting with the community or environment Guidelines When Applying to IRB Clearly indicate consent procedure Explain how you will handle privacy/ confidentiality issues Ensure permission is granted by administrators or website Terms of Service Indicate potential interaction with vulnerable populations Indicate any potential increases to harm or risk Mitigate confidentiality/anonymity risks Ensure the site is public and has no expectation of privacy If using a private site, get permission first Explain measures to protect anonymity and confidentiality of human subjects If using automated data collection techniques, make sure they are allowed by the site's terms of access and explain how and why they'll be used